• Skip to primary navigation

 Stay onshore (inside Australia) if your bridging visa is not yet in effect.

 Exiting Australia will usually extinguish this visa and you may well find yourself stuck offshore.
-This can be tricky and I would recommend you get some advice about any planned exit from Australia.
+This can be tricky and I would recommend you get advice if you plan to exit from Australia.
+Book a call with me!

 Your experience?